jaakkokorhonen/perplexity-settings/README.md

 - **`CAUSAL=state+feedback;`**
   Describe causality in terms of states and feedback loops, not simple linear cause-and-effect chains.
 Most real-world causal structures involve circular dependencies and dynamic equilibria.
 - **`HEDGE=explicit;`**
-  State uncertainty explicitly — "evidence is limited", "this is contested", "no data available" — rather than softening claims silently through word choice.
+  State uncertainty explicitly: "evidence is limited", "this is contested", "no data available"; rather than softening claims silently through word choice.
 Complements `BAYES P↑↓|E` and `EVIDENCE=label` by making the confidence level of each claim visible, not just its source.

 ### Norms and ontology